SAP/spartacus-docs/_pages/install/integrations/opf-integration/opf-child-pages/4-on-site-messaging.md

 ---
-title: Order Confirmation Scripts
+title: On-site Messaging
 ---

-Order Confirmation Scripts display a post-order feedback / instructions to the customer.
-Examples include outputting bank details or voucher codes for delayed payment methods like Boletto, or to output to customer direct debit mandates.
+On-site messaging highlights available finance option on Product Details page and Cart page.
+It is a piece of HTML injected with spartacus page.
+As an examplem it can show a banner or button with financial advertisement such 'Pay in three parts of x amount'.

-It can be enabled on Confirmation and Order details pages.
+It is supported on PDP and cart page.
-Call-To-Action Scripts consists of a bundle of 'HTML snippet with JS/CSS resource files' beeing injected into Spartacus page.
-When rendered it can take shape of 'outputting bank details', 'Voucher code for next Purchase' or output to customer direct debit mandates.

-## Enabling Order Confirmation Scripts
+## Enabling On-site Messaging

-Order Confirmation Scripts feature is automatically added when installing OPF lib `@spartacus/opf`.
+On-site Messaging Scripts feature is automatically added when installing OPF lib `@spartacus/opf`.
 It is CMS-based, note order-confirmation-scripts and on-site messaging use the same CMS component:
 For clarity:
 Order-Confirmation-Scripts feature is enabled when OpfCtaScriptsComponent CMS component is on Confirmation and/or order details pages.